adamsilver/fdpb/08-an-upload-form.md

 There are three feature detection functions for each of the features that browsers may not recognise.
 We then make sure that there is support for all of them before defining our Dropzone component.

-As the Dropzone is conditionally defined based on feature detection, we need to detect the Dropzone function during initialisation.
+As the Dropzone is conditionally defined based on feature detection, we need to detect the Dropzone function during initialisation too.
 If it's defined, then the browser supports it, meaning it's safe to initialise, otherwise users will get the basic (but not broken!) experience.

 ```JS
 if(typeof Dropzone != 'undefined') {